forrestjs/forrestjs/gitbook/howto/my-first-rest-api/080-integrate-services-and-services/README.md

 # Integrate Services And Services

-Our `pg` Service is in a good shape: it connects to PostgreSQL and it provides a mead for other Features to integrate into it.
+Our `pg` Service is in a good shape: it connects to PostgreSQL and it provides a mean for other Features to integrate into it.

 > Now it is time to consider how could this Service integrate with other Services and extend their functionalities.